LogAndRoll/JavaScript-SDK/README.md

 ##Contribute

-Help from the community means a lot to me to me, which is why all Log&Roll SDKs are open-source.
+Help from the community means a lot to me, which is why all Log&Roll SDKs are open-source.

 If you would like to make changes to the JavaScript SDK, you are encouraged to clone this repository and make a pull request!
 Want to make an SDK for a new platform?
-Please submit your information about the SDK on the [contact page](http://logroll.in/#/contact) and if you like, we can add and support it as a official plarfrom SDK!
+Please submit your information about the SDK on the [contact page](http://logroll.in/#/contact) and if you like, we can add and support it as a official platform SDK!